 This event allows any android to report for duty as Non-Aligned.
 For example, with Lore's Fingernail in play you may report Data to an outpost after Earth has been assimilated.
-See loses affiliation, Stop First Contact, Juliana Tainer loses affiliation see become.
+See loses affiliation, Stop First Contact I, Juliana Tainer I.